stellar-deprecated/docs/learn/integration-guides/compliance-protocol.md

 Name | Description
 -----|------
-sender | The stellar address of the customer that is initiating the send. need_info | If the caller needs the recipient's KYC info in order to send the payment. tx |  The transaction that the sender would like to send in XDR format.
+sender | The stellar address of the customer that is initiating the send. need_info | If the caller needs the recipient's AML info in order to send the payment. tx |  The transaction that the sender would like to send in XDR format.
 This transaction is unsigned. memo | The full text of the memo the hash of this memo is included in the transaction.
-The **memo** field follows the [Stellar memo convention]() and should contain at least enough KYC info of the sender to allow the receiving financial institution to do their sanction check.
+The **memo** field follows the [Stellar memo convention]() and should contain at least enough information of the sender to allow the receiving FI to do their sanction check.

-**sig** is the signature of the data block made by the sending financial institution.
-The receiving institution should check that this signature is valid against the public key that is posted in the sending financial institution's [stellar.toml](https://www.stellar.org/developers/learn/concepts/stellar-toml.html).
+**sig** is the signature of the data block made by the sending FI.
+The receiving institution should check that this signature is valid against the public signature key that is posted in the sending FI's [stellar.toml](https://www.stellar.org/developers/learn/concepts/stellar-toml.html).

 #### Reply